daveynmdz/wbhsms-cho-koronadal/docs/PATIENT_FLOW_DOCUMENTATION.md

 | ❌ Non-Member     | `[16] Check-In Counter → [1-3] Triage → [4] Billing → [13] Laboratory → END QUEUE` |

 **Notes:**
-- Billing applies only to non-PhilHealth members before proceeding to lab testing.
+- Billing applies only to non-PhilHealth members before proceeding to lab testing or consultation again if it is dental related like service_id='2'&&item_id='1'.
 - Laboratory station handles both specimen collection and result upload.

 **✅ Implementation Status:** Laboratory routing verified and working.